1hrishi9/DEVOPS_TASK/README.md

 # DEVOPS_TASK
-MIXED tasked of linux aws and devops in this repo
+MIXED task of linux aws and devops in this repo

 ## task 1 take backup of ami on a daily basis in an interval of 12hr
 ### APPROACH